Overview

 Fun Facts

-• Orangutan means “person of the forest” in the Malay language.
+- Their name means “person of the forest” in Malay and Indonesian.

-• They play a crucial role in forest regeneration through seed dispersal.
+- They play a crucial role in maintaining forest biodiversity by dispersing seeds.